Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Introduction

 \subsection{Related work}

-As highlighted by \cite{alizadeh2016flexibility} and \cite{sperstad2020impact}, the influence of flexibility on power system security constitutes a research gap, since most existing works only focus on benefits of flexibility utilization.
-Some works shed light on specific physical threats, such as uncertain customer behavior \cite{liu2018analysis, kwag2014reliability, zeng2017impact} or financial threats, for instance the financial risk of aggregators due to the intermittent nature of flexibility assets \cite{ghose2019risk}.
-Other works investigate cyber threats which are introduced by the application of new smart grid technologies, such as \glspl{SM} and advanced metering infrastructure \cite{ami,smart-meter,smart-meter-friend,chehri2021security}.
-In \cite{enisa}, a number of cyber threats (divided into different groups) are identified and mapped to grid assets and threat agents.
+As highlighted by \cite{alizadeh2016flexibility} and \cite{sperstad2020impact}, the influence of flexibility on power system security constitutes a research gap, as most existing works focus solely on benefits of flexibility usage.
+Some works shed light on specific physical threats, such as uncertain customer behavior \cite{zeng2017impact} or financial threats, e.g. financial risk due to the intermittent nature of flexibility assets \cite{ghose2019risk}.
+Other works such as \cite{chehri2021security} and \cite{smart-meter} investigate cyber threats introduced by the application of new smart grid technologies, including \glspl{SM} and advanced metering infrastructure.
+In \cite{enisa}, a number of cyber threats are identified and mapped to grid assets and threat agents.
 The work also addresses possible security controls to reduce exposure to threats.

-All listed works only focus on specific threats or threat categories.
-Moreover, no work specifically addresses \glspl{FM}, but rather consider a more generic smart grid infrastructure.
+However, these works only focus on particular threats or threat categories and do not specifically address \glspl{FM}.

-In \cite{sperstad2020impact}, Sperstad et al. discuss possible positive and negative impacts of flexibility on the security of supply from a physical and a cyber perspective.
-A major physical threat is seen in the rebound effect of flexibility activations that may shift load peaks, and result in even more severe situations than without flexibility activation.
+In \cite{sperstad2020impact} possible positive and negative impacts of flexibility on the security of supply are discussed from a physical and a cyber perspective.
+A major physical threat is seen in the rebound effect of flexibility activations which may shift load peaks, and results in even more severe situations.
 A flexibility-induced cyber threat is seen in load-altering attacks that may impact the bulk power system without compromising better protected assets on transmission level.

-To the best of the authors knowledge, the work of Sperstad et al. is the only work that provides cyber and physical threat scenarios in the context of flexibility.
-However, since threat scenarios are no major concern of the work, it does not provide a comprehensive and systematic overview.
-Moreover, it does not take characteristics of \glspl{FM} into account and does not derive required security concepts from the described threat scenarios.
+To the best of the authors knowledge, \cite{sperstad2020impact} is the only work that provides cyber and physical threat scenarios in the context of flexibility.
+However, as threat scenarios are no major concern of the work, it does not provide a comprehensive and systematic overview.
+Moreover, it neither takes characteristics of \glspl{FM} into account nor derives unresolved security requirements to motivate new research directions for future studies.